Hanziwww/Lacuna/PLAN.md

 - **Interoperability**: Seamless conversion to/from SciPy `scipy.sparse` and NumPy arrays.
 - **Safety and speed**: Safe Rust by default; `unsafe` only in hot kernels with tests/benchmarks.

+- **Parallel+SIMD first**: Every production kernel is implemented with native multithreading and SIMD from day one; reference scalar paths live only in `lacuna-core`.

 ## High-Level Architecture

 - **lacuna-core (Rust crate)**: Data structures (formats), traits, core kernels, no Python.